 The Clean Clothes Campaign is monitoring how the coronavirus is affecting garment workers in supply chains in a live-blog which is updated daily: https://cleanclothes.org/news/2020/live-blog-on-how-the-coronavirus-influences-workers-in-supply-chains

-Since the month of February 2020, due to COVID-19, many factories in garment-producing countries had to close because of a shortage of raw materials from China.
-As brands continued to reduce orders due to declining consumer demand and mandatory closure of shops, more factories were forced to close.
+Since the month of February 2020, due to COVID-19, many factories in garment-producing countries had to close.
+Originally because of a shortage of raw materials from China, but as brands continued to reduce orders or cancel orders, partly due to declining consumer demand and mandatory closure of shops, more factories were forced to close.
 The spread of the virus and the necessary precautionary measures recommended by governments brought further closures.

 Garment workers already earn poverty pay, with wages barely covering their basic needs, let alone leaving anything extra to cover emergencies or periods without work.
-These factory closures, whether temporary or permanent, are hitting low-paid garment workers hard – especially migrant workers who might not have local social networks to rely on and could face additional restrictions or xenophobia.
+These factory closures, whether temporary or permanent, are hitting low-paid garment workers hard – especially migrant workers who often do ot have local social networks to rely on and face additional restrictions or xenophobia.

 Moreover, as many international brands cancelled orders, delayed payments or reduced orders, many workers are no longer receiving their wages or their legally-owed benefits.
 After receiving poverty wages for years, workers are now left stranded, with little or no pay, and without being able to rely on a social protection safety net.
 Millions of workers are now without income, savings and job security, at a time of already extreme anxiety about health risks.
 This is a violation of their right to social insurance and their right an adequate standard of living, as guaranteed in the International Convention on Economic, Social and Cultural Rights.